 The recycling symbol can be misleading in a few different ways.
 Let’s get these misconceptions out of the way first:

-- Not all materials with the recycling symbol are actually recyclable.
-Just because an item has the recycling symbol does not necessarily mean that it can be recycled in your area.
+• Not all materials with the recycling symbol are recyclable.
+Just because an item has a recycling symbol does not necessarily mean that it can be recycled in your area.
 Make sure to check with your local recycling facility to find out what materials they accept.

 The 6 Most Common Recycling Symbols